Cubs vs. Marlins Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has 32 hits with six doubles, a triple, seven home runs, 11 walks and 18 RBI.
+- Cody Bellinger has 33 hits with seven doubles, a triple, seven home runs, 11 walks and 18 RBI.
 He's also stolen six bases.

 Bellinger Recent Games